percona/pmm/docs/install-pmm/install-pmm-server/baremetal/virtual/index.md

-# Install PMM server on the virtual machine
+# Install PMM Server on the virtual machine

 How to run PMM Server as a virtual machine.